 Communications skills impact every part of the job search process.
 This includes resume writing, interviewing, posting on social media, blogging, and simply interacting with potential employers and networking contacts.

-One of the best pieces of career advice is to find ways to improve these skills.
+One of the best pieces of career prospects advice is to find ways to improve these skills.
 Here are some areas where you can focus:

-If you your written communication skills need a lot of work, you might consider taking a class.
+If your written communication skills need a lot of work, you might consider taking a class.
 You might also want to hire a resume expert to work on your resume, CV, and cover letters.
 This will give you a better shot at landing interviews.

 Many people just need a little extra help.
-If this sounds like you, consider using tools like Grammarly and the Hemingway app to make your professional communications polished, concise, and error free.
+If this sounds like you, consider using tools like Grammarly and the Hemingway app to make your professional communications polished, concise, and error-free.

 Your ability to interview successfully, present your ideas publicly, and otherwise communicate verbally is extremely important.
-If you’ve stumbled your way through an interview, or cringed at your awkwardness during a presentation, you already know this.
+If you’ve stumbled your way through an interview or cringed at your awkwardness during a presentation, you already know this.